martinthomson/webpush-aggregate/draft-thomson-webpush-multi.md

 # List Registration Service

-A new link relation, `....:push:multi`, is provided in response to a registration request.
-This link relation identifies a service that can be used to create an aggregated push channel that
+A new link relation {{RFC5988}}, `....:push:aggregate`, is provided in response to a push registration or channel creation request.
+This link relation identifies an aggregation service that can be used to create a new aggregated push channel.

+If the link relation is provided in response to a push registration creation request, it applies to all channels created on that registration; if the link relation is provided in response to a channel creation request, it applies to just that channel.

-Push servers provide a small number of different values for the `...:multi` link relation.
-Applications that with to send notifications to a large number of users establish a list of
+Applications that send notifications to a large number of users first establish a list of devices that have the same aggregation service URI.
+Push servers provide a small number of different values for the aggregate link relation.

-# Amending List Registrations
+Note:

+: Though the use of different push servers will ensure that applications will need to support multiple aggregation services, a large number of endpoints diminishes the value of having messages distributed by the push server.

+{:br }

+Absence of the `...:aggregate` link relation indicates that the push server does not support channel aggregation.

+## Creating an Aggregated Channel

+A new aggregated channel is created by sending an HTTP POST request to the aggregation service URI.
+The request contains

+The response is identical to the response to the `channel` resource, as described in Section 5 of {{I-D.thomson-webpush-http2}}.
+The 201 (Created) response contains the identity of the aggregated channel in the Location header field.

+Messages pushed to the aggregated channel URI (see Section 3 of
+{{I-D.thomson-webpush-http2}}) are forwarded to all of the channels that are included in the provided list.

+## Aggregation Channel Request Format

+The content of this request is a JSON {{JSON}} array that contains more than one JSON object.
+Each JSON object in the list contains the following fields:

+channel:

+: The channel to include in the aggregated channel.

+expires:

+: A date and time in {{RFC3339}} format that identifies when the provided channel becomes invalid.
+The push server MUST remove the channel from the aggregation set when this time expires.

+pubkey:

+: An optional field containing the public key to be used for encrypting messages on ths channel. [[TBD: This - primarily the corresponding CPU load - is probably the largest problem with this security architecture.]]

+{:br }

+This format is identified using a MIME media type of "application/push-aggregation+json" {{IANA}}.

+Push aggregation services MUST support gzip Content-Encoding for this format.

+## Determining Aggregation Set Status

+A GET request to the aggregated channel URI does not provide the last message sent.
+Instead, it produces the current set of channels that are included in "application/push-aggregation+json" format.

+# IANA Considerations {#IANA}

+TODO: add details

+## Registration of Link Relation Type

+A link relation for the link aggregation resource is registered accordinging to the rules in {{RFC5988}}.

+## Registration of MIME Media Type

+A new MIME media type, "application/push-aggregation+json" is registered according to the rules in TODO.

 # Security Considerations